 Pull Request Guidelines

 Set title and add description

-A pull request usually resolves one issue or user story defined on Jira.
+A pull request usually resolves one issue or user story defined on Youtrack.
 Since we started to use the release-please-action it's very important to set the PR title in the correct way, especially because all commits added within the pull request are squashed.
-Otherwise, PRs with bad titles won't be added to the automatically generated CHANGELOG and release notes.
-Thus, every PR title has to follow the commit message convention mentioned above, with small modifications.
+Otherwise PR's with bad titles won't be added to the automatically generated CHANGELOG and release notes.
+Thus PR title has to follow the commit message convention mentioned above, with small modifications.